horti-history

 Consultant Designer … past green worlds

 Apart from the Calais project above, I have undertaken commissions specialising in evoking historical, artistic and symbolic references.
 Currently advising on creating a sense of place around a dramatic housing project in Norfolk which includes several acres which will be part of the Queens Green Canopy celebrations.
+On a more modest scale the gloriously Arts and Crafts decorated All Saints church in Cambridge is creating a garden setting.

 Site Content